Mail-in ballots thrust Postal Service into presidential race | WTOP

 Rural Republicans like Alaska Rep. Dan Young have also called for defending the post office.
 Still, some conservatives say tying its funding to Election Day jitters is a partisan ploy.

-“It’s just casting seeds of doubt on the legitimacy of the outcome,” said Tom Ridge, the Republican former Pennsylvania governor who now heads VoteSafe, a bipartisan group working with state and local officials to expand and strengthen vote-by-mail options head of November.
+“It’s just casting seeds of doubt on the legitimacy of the outcome,” said Tom Ridge, the Republican former Pennsylvania governor who heads VoteSafe, a bipartisan group working with state and local officials to expand and strengthen vote-by-mail options.
 “It’s very sad, it’s very disappointing, it’s very troubling.”

 Associated Press writer Alexandra Jaffe in Washington contributed to this report.

-Note: This story has been corrected to show Condos is a past president of the National Association of Secretaries of State, not the current one.